Master of Science in Emergency Management & Homeland Security

-The Department of Emergency Management (EM) at Arkansas Tech University offers a solid background in emergency management skills such as preparedness, mitigation, response, and recovery.
-There is a growing demand for professionals educated in emergency management for the private business sector, education, and various government agencies and organizations at all levels-local, state, regional, national, and international.
+The Department of Emergency Management (EM) at Arkansas Tech University offers advanced study in the disciplines of Emergency Management and Homeland Security (EMHS).
+Students will have the opportunity to study the emerging technology as well as the social, political, legal, and economic aspects of EMHS from the perspective of a practitioner as well as a scholar.
+Graduates from the program are well-prepared to meet the growing demand for educated EMHS professionals in the private business sector, education, non-governmental organizations, and various government agencies and organizations at all levels-local, state, regional, national, and international.

 The entire program is completely online and also offered in the classroom.
 It is a fully accredited degree program for both classroom and online delivery.
 The program is accredited through Foundation for Higher Education Accreditation (FFHEA).
 The EMHS Program Director acts as faculty advisor to each student admitted to the EMHS degree program.

 This degree offers a specialized program both for existing career professionals in the field, those seeking the academic foundation on which to build a career, and others who look to the Master’s Degree as the first step towards the eventual pursuit of a doctorate.